 This scenario would typically not be relevant for a realistic SRGO experiment, where the data sampling rate would be orders of magnitude higher than the GW frequency.
-Finally, beyond 24 hours observing time, the Earth's rotation cannot break any more parameter degeneracies in principle, and therefore even at high effective PSNR values in Figs.~\ref{subfig-i} and \ref{subfig-ii}, the sky localization tends to saturate at around 10 $\deg^2$.
+Finally, beyond 24 hours observing time, the Earth's rotation cannot break any more parameter degeneracies in principle, and therefore even at high effective PSNR values in Figs.~\ref{subfig-i} and \ref{subfig-ii}, the sky localization tends to saturate at around 20 $\deg^2$.